 Buridan's point here is that since the immateriality of the human intellect is not evident to us, or apparent to our senses, he is in no position to construct arguments about it.
-Of
+Of course, God could make such truths evident to us directly, but in then our grasp of them would not be natural, but revealed.34

-31 QDA3 III.4: 37, 11.
+31 QDA3 III.4: 37, ll.
 201-7.